RobKnop/PodNet/README.md

 3. User can follow other Users
 3. User can search for uploades podcast
 4. User can search for other users
-5. User can share podcasts with followers
+5. User can write a post to share podcasts with followers
 6. Each User have their own profile with timeline
 7. Each User has a podcast feed, depending on whom they follow
 8. User can like/fav podcasts